 Marian University’s Master of Arts in Teaching program is designed to give college graduates who have a bachelor's degree in any field the chance to change careers and become K-12 teachers.
 If you’re looking to earn an education degree and gain the knowledge, skills, and experience to transform the lives of students and families, talk to us!
 Marian University has a tradition of excellence in preparing teachers who, through internships and a proven curriculum, are prepared for teaching in elementary and secondary schools.

-This MAT program prepares students to pursue initial Indiana teaching licensure for elementary school teaching or secondary licensure in one or more subject areas.
+This hybrid (on-campus and online) MAT program prepares students to pursue initial Indiana teaching licensure for elementary school teaching or secondary licensure in one or more subject areas.
 A concentration in English as a second language (ESL) is also available.
-Students in the MAT program can choose from two tracks: a full-time one-year program or a part-time two-year program.

-Check out these answers to answers to frequently asked questions about Marian's MAT program.
+Check out these frequently asked questions about Marian's MAT program.

 As part of the Master of Arts in Teaching program, you'll complete a number of required education and elective courses, including subjects like: